Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/objective-and-scope.md

 The testbed for CM200DX called, <i>R25Evo</i>, as modifications have been made to R25E to integrate CM200DX into R25E powertrain architecture.

-Detailed explanation of changing motor controller from BAMOCAR D3 400-400 to CM200DX will be explained in the next section, <i>Context of Problem</i>.
+Detailed explanation of changing motor controller from <b>BAMOCAR D3 400-400</b> to <b>CM200DX</b> will be explained in the next section, <i>Context of Problem</i>.
 </p>

 ## Timeline
 <p style='text-align: justify'>
-Introducing a new motor controller to an existing HV architecture is a tremendous challenge, which requires thorough planning and execution months before R26E design phase.
+Introducing a new motor controller to an existing HV architecture is a tremendous technical challenge, which requires thorough planning and execution months before R26E design phase.
 </p>

 <center><img src='./Figures/Timeline.png'></center>